IgniteUI/igniteui-xplat-docs/doc/en/components/layouts/dock-manager.md

 If there is not enough space to display all tab headers, the tab group shows **More tabs** menu, which contains the non-visible tabs.
 If you click a tab item in that menu, the tab gets selected and moved to the first position.

 The tabs also can be reordered without being detached from the tab group in which they are located.
 You can click on a tab of your choice and drag it left or right to the position you want it to be.
 If you drag the selected tab outside of the tabs area it will be detached into a floating pane.

+In case you would like the tab group pane to be displayed in the UI when it has no tabs, you can set the [`allowEmpty`]({environment:infragisticsBaseUrl}/products/ignite-ui/dock-manager/docs/typescript/latest/interfaces/igctabgrouppane.html#allowempty) property to true.

 ### Document Host